-We have completed the second week of World Cup 2019.
+We have completed World Cup 2019 round 2.
 While there were some close matches, a lot were one-sided as well.
 The rain has been playing a spoilsport in this edition since the very first week.
 Matches are often being washed out due to rain and each morning fans now pray for the match to happen.

 Match 15- South Africa vs West Indies